-- Universal frequency-dependent conduction of electron glasses Ariel Amir, EPL, 107, 4 (2014).
+- Amir A. Universal frequency-dependent conduction of electron glasses.
+EPL, [Internet].
+2014;107 (47011).

 Various insects, fish, birds and flowers use interference phenomena to achieve color, rather than use pigments (the above photo shows the multilayer-Fabry-Perot-type structure used by this beetle to get its green color).
 Thus, with only two transparent materials arranged in a periodic or in some cases amorphous arrangment, a wide range of coloration can be achieved.
 Yet little is known regarding the effects of disorder on this structural coloration.
 How can these systems be robust to it, and can they actually use the disorder?

 - Cook CQ, Amir A. Chirped photonic crystals: a natural strategy for broadband reflectance.
 Optica [Internet].
 2016;3 :1436-1439, highlighted on the cover of Optica.